Brian Cox (actor): 2018–2023: Succession

 In April 2018, Cox reprised his role of Captain John O'Hagen in Super Troopers 2.
 Early drafts of the script excluded Cox's character from the movie, with reservations on whether Cox would want to return or not for the sequel.
 It was later announced he would return, Cox himself joking that it was on the condition that he receive a "big action scene with rockets and explosions".
 In May, he starred in The Etruscan Smile as Rory MacNeil, a dying man who reunites with his estranged son.
 He starred in the first season of Succession, HBO's satirical drama which premiered to positive reviews, as Logan Roy, the patriarch of the dysfunctional Roy family and the billionaire founder of the global media and entertainment conglomerate Waystar RoyCo.
-In November, he starred as Henry in James Franco's drama The Pretenders.
+In November, he starred as Henry in James Franco's drama Pretenders.

 In June 2019, he played William "Bill" Erwin in Strange But True, a thriller adaptation of John Searles' novel.
 In August, he starred as Shane in the romantic comedy Remember Me.
 In the same month, the second season of Succession premiered in which Cox reprised his role, earning him the Golden Globe Award for Best Actor – Television Series Drama and a nomination for the Emmy Award for Best Lead Actor in a Drama Series.
 The series garnered critical acclaim receiving numerous awards and nominations, winning the British Academy Television Award for Best International Programme, the Golden Globe Award for Best Television Series – Drama, and the Primetime Emmy Award for Outstanding Drama Series.
 In the same year, he played Father Reilly in the comedy drama The Last Right.

 In 2020, Cox starred as Gilles in the American neo-noir thriller Last Moment of Clarity.
 In The Bay of Silence, he played Milton Hunter, a powerful art dealer and stepfather to a celebrated artist.
 In 2021, he played Paul Rivers in the horror film Separation.

 In July 2021, it was announced that Cox would join the cast of the family drama Prisoner's Daughter which tells the story of an ex-con trying to reconnect with his daughter and grandson.
 The film was released at the 2022 Toronto International Film Festival to mixed critical reviews, with Cox's performance praised as one of the highlights.
 He also did voice work for the animated short-film Wittgenstein's Poker as Bertrand Russell.